Ka‘ena Point State Park

 ***Overall time may vary depending on how the day plays out.
 You may leave when needed.

-Note: Google/ Apple maps may try to guide you to the West side entrance to the state park.
-We are located on the other side of the point.
-We are at the dead end of Farrington Highway past Dillingham Airfield.
+Note: Google/ Apple maps may try to guide you to the northshore (Mokuleʻia) entrance to Kaʻena State Park.
+This volunteer activity is located on the Waiʻanae side of the point.
+We are at the dead-end of Farrington Highway nearly 6miles north of Makaha Beach.